When Domains Collide: An Activity Theory Exploration of Cross-Disciplinary Collaboration: Study Design

 The questions regarding the expectations and frictions were separated based on the participant’s role.
 Specifically, participants were shown the questions for DE, unless they selected that their role is an SDE.
 We then manually validated their open-ended response that they were indeed in a DE role.
 See supplementary for survey questions \cite{supply}.

-We also asked participants to rate their agreement on their perceptions of their recent \DISD experiences: \textit{``My most recent experience with CDSD in software development was satisfying,''}.
-This question was also inspired by the Linux and Apache survey in understanding contributors' experience of contribution \cite{LF2021, feng2023state}
+We also asked participants to rate their agreement with the statement: \textit{``My most recent experience with CDSD in software development was satisfying.''} This question was inspired by the Linux and Apache surveys on contributors' experiences \cite{LF2021, feng2023state}.

 \textbf{Participant Recruitment.} We recruited participants by contacting developers from 19 OSS communities \cite{supply} across various domains (n=284), as well as an health department at \companyname{} (n=9).
 The OSS communities included Galaxy Project (astronomy), Bullet Physics (physics), RStudio (data science), and QuTiP (quantum computing).
 We also identified contributors with public email addresses in these repositories’ commit histories.
 Following ethical guidelines for data collection, we then emailed invitations, clearly explaining the survey’s purpose, voluntary nature, risks of the study, and data protection measures, with a consent form.
 All participants provided informed consent, and responses were anonymized in compliance with the General Data Protection Regulation (GDPR) and our IRB approval.
 This approach is consistent with prior software engineering research \cite{feng2022case, feng2025multifaceted}.